kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 For workloads with many certificates one option would be to introduce a `tls` stanza somewhere in the Route types.
 These Routes would then attach to a single Gateway.
 Then application operators can provide their own certificates.
 This probably would require some ability to have a handshake agreement with the Gateway.

-Sorta related there was a Route Delegation GEP (https://github.com/kubernetes-sigs/gateway-api/issues/1058) that was abandoned
+Somewhat related, there was a Route Delegation GEP (https://github.com/kubernetes-sigs/gateway-api/issues/1058) that was abandoned

 ## References